Nicolás Maduro Appears in New York Court to Seek Dismissal of Drug Charges

 Key Facts

-- Former Venezuelan President Nicolás Maduro appeared in New York federal court to seek dismissal of his drug trafficking indictment.
+- Former Venezuelan President Nicolás Maduro appeared in a New York federal court on Thursday to seek dismissal of his drug trafficking indictment.

 What Happened

-Nicolás Maduro, former president of Venezuela, appeared in a New York federal court as his lawyers sought to dismiss drug trafficking charges.
-The hearing drew public demonstrations in both New York and Caracas.
+Nicolás Maduro, former president of Venezuela, appeared in a New York federal court to challenge drug trafficking charges.
+The hearing drew demonstrations in both New York and Caracas.

 Why It Matters